Launch Date Announced đ The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Albert Einstein famously refused to memorize anything he could look up easily.

-Denver Reader Premium Member about 2 years ago
+Denver Reader Premium Member over 2 years ago

 Well the previous telephone number I recall from memory which we had some 57 years ago was GL2-7826, GL was for Gladstone which was a georgraphic area.